Illustration of a hand holding a flag with the world wide web symbol.

 Learn about using platforms and how to connect with audiences beyond any platform.

 Your website is how you want to present your shop.
 It's your content in the standard HTML protocol that is fully flexible for you to display things your way.
-The web was always built to allow anyone to publish content, and it’s still true today!
+The web was built to allow anyone to publish content, and it’s still true today!

 Utilize specialized services and tools as needed, when you’re ready.
 These can include a way to collect and maintain an email list and send out emails, stats to keep track of progress, or payment processing for orders.
 By focusing only on the specific services you need, you keep your costs down and have control over what providers you use for different services.

-To connect with your audience, there a couple of standard web protocols to offer updates similar to how you would via social media: RSS and email.
+To connect with your audience, there are a couple of standard web protocols to offer updates similar to how you would via social media: RSS and email.
 An RSS feed requires the user have an app that allows for subscribing to your blog updates.
 And email only requires the user having an email address to receive updates.

 Learn why you should send out emails, what to include, how to setup content, and send emails out.